Short-rate models with stochastic discontinuities: a PDE approach: Affine models

 \subsection{Price of a zero-coupon bond}

-Let $P_T(t, \rho_t)$ denote the price at time $t$ of a zero-coupon bond maturing at time $T$; the terminal payoff is $H(\rho_T)=P_T(T, \rho_T) = 1$.
-Given the affine term structure, the price of a zero-coupon bond is expected to exhibit an exponential-affine dependence on the short-rate.
-This is formally established in the following proposition, where we assume for simplicity that $\max(t_N, s_M) < T=t_{N+1}=s_{M+1}$.
+Let {$P_T$ denote the pricing function of a ZCB maturing at time $T$ (also called $T$-bond), i.e., $P_T(t, x)$ is the price at time $t$ of a $T$-bond, given that $\rho_t = x$.
+We recall that this function is defined by~\eqref{eq:pricefunction}, since any $T$-bond can be seen as a contingent claim written on the RFR $\rho$ with contract function $H(x) \equiv 1$.} Given the affine term structure, the price of a { ZCB} is expected to exhibit an exponential-affine dependence on the short-rate.
+This is formally established in the following proposition, where we assume for simplicity that $\max(t_N, s_M) < T \eqqcolon t_{N+1} \eqqcolon s_{M+1}$.